TBohonoss/Netflix/README.md

-## Recriando a Interface do Netflix com HTML e CSS
+## Recriando a Interface do Netflix com HTML, CSS e JavaScript